 AMAG is a pharmaceutical company focused on bringing innovative products to patients with unmet medical needs.
 The company does this by leveraging its development and commercial expertise to invest in and grow its pharmaceutical products across a range of therapeutic areas.
 Palatin Technologies is a biopharmaceutical company developing targeted, receptor-specific peptide therapeutics for the treatment of diseases with significant unmet medical need and commercial potential.

-AMAG, Goodwin’s long-time public company client led by Stuart Cable and Jacqueline Mercier, was supported on this deal by an interdisciplinary deal team led by Robert Crawford and Mayan Katz and which included Shivani Suhag.
+AMAG, Goodwin’s long-time public company client led by Stuart Cable and Jacqueline Mercier, was supported on this deal by an interdisciplinary deal team led by Robert Crawford and Mayan Katz.

 For more details, please read the press release.